-In August 2014, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (ASU 2014-15).
+In August 2014 the FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (ASU 2014-15).
 ASU 2014-15 requires management to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 In doing so, companies will have reduced diversity in the timing and content of footnote disclosures than under the current guidance.
-ASU 2014-15 is effective for the Company in the first quarter of 2016 with early adoption permitted.
-The Company does not believe the impact of adopting ASU 2014-15 on its consolidated financial statements will be material.
+ASU 2014-15 was adopted in 2016 and the impact was not material on the Company's consolidated financial statements.

-In May 2014, the Financial Accounting Standards Board issued ASU 2014-09, Revenue from Contracts with Customers (ASU 2014-09).
+In May 2014 the FASB issued ASU 2014-09, Revenue from Contracts with Customers (ASU 2014-09).
 This standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The main principle of ASU 2014-09 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
 ASU 2014-09 provides companies with two implementation methods: (i) apply the standard retrospectively to each prior reporting period presented (full retrospective application); or (ii) apply the standard retrospectively with the cumulative effect of initially applying the standard as an adjustment to the opening balance of retained earnings of the annual reporting period that includes the date of initial application (modified retrospective application).
-This guidance is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period, and early application is not permitted.
-The Company is currently in the process of evaluating the impact of the pending adoption of ASU 2014-09 on its consolidated financial statements.
+This guidance is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+The Company has performed a preliminary assessment and continues to evaluate the impact of the pending adoption of ASU 2014-09 on its consolidated financial statements and determined the collaboration with Bioverativ is in scope.
+Sangamo assessed the various components of the collaboration under ASC 2014-09 including the upfront license payment, milestones, and research and development services.
+At this time Sangamo believes there would be no significant impact to its consolidated financial statements upon adoption of ASU 2014-09.